DigitalShoestringSolutions/LocationTracking/README.md

 ## Use the Shoestring App to download and configure this Solution
 - In the terminal run `shoestring app`, or double click the desktop icon called `Shoestring`.
-- Use the `Download` button to select the name of this solution.
+- Use the `Download` button to select the name of this solution (`Job Tracking`).
 Select the latest release tag.
 - Follow the prompts to configure

 ## Setup, Build & Start